hoprnet/docs-rpch-net/versioned_docs/version-Alpha/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 Here is an example of adding this to MetaMask for the `Gnosis chain` with chain ID: `100`.
 This is the default chain for the provided URL: `http://localhost:8080/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net`.

-If you want to use RPCh with a different chain, e.g. `Ethereum Mainnet`, use the corresponding chain ID: `1` along with a new provider to insteaad of the default: `https://primary.gnosis-chain.rpc.hoprtech.net`.
+If you want to use RPCh with a different chain, e.g. `Ethereum Mainnet`, use the corresponding chain ID: `1` along with a new provider to instead of the default: `https://primary.gnosis-chain.rpc.hoprtech.net`.
 See example [here.](./Using-RPCh-with-your-own-wallet.md#example-use-any-evm-chain)

 ![MetaMask Example](/img/MetaMask_example2.png)